Understanding Durga Puja: The Sanskritised, Political Version | Feminism In India

 Posted by Pratyusha Pramanik

 Much before the mainstream Durga Puja celebrations in Bengal began, it was during the Gupta period that the state came under the influence of Vedic-Aryan culture.
 It is then that the process of integrating the non-Vedic gods and goddesses in Puranic tales began.
 The non-Vedic goddess resembling Durga was a fearless virgin, hunting and living in mountains and caves, befriending ghosts and wild beasts, dressed in peacock feathers, drinking alcohol, eating meat, and slaying demons.
-She gradually was given a sanskritised makeover, and was made into a goddess who was endowed with several weapons, battled with and killed demons, especially Mahisasura, and protected her deities.
+She gradually was given a sanskritised makeover, and was made into a goddess who was endowed with several weapons, battled with and killed demons, especially Mahisasura, and protected her worshippers.

 Her worship started epitomising her benevolence and devotees sought her protection.
 It is only over time that a non-Vedic goddess was gradually domesticated to suit the puranic tradition and was made an icon of Hindu tradition and pomp.
 She was further tamed down by worshipping her with her four children–Lakshmi, Saraswati, Ganesha and Karthik.
 The worship of the warrior goddess, Durga with her family, is unique to Bengal.
 Experts have traced this to the sixteenth-century ballad Chandimangal.
 However, there are several texts which refute the claim of domestic bliss for the warrior Goddess.